 (Note: This article was published in 2003 when PC3200 memory was much higher priced.
-As of mid-May 2007 a 2GB Kit/Pair of 1GB Dimms from OWC was $145, but check the site specials page for current pricing.
+For current sponsor prices, check their memory guides for current pricing.
 Note the 1GB dimms no longer have the heatsinks shown in the photos from 2003 below, but my G5 has been running for years with PC3200 dimms w/o heatsinks.)

 OWC was kind enough to loan me 4 pairs of their 1GB PC3200 Dimms for the PowerMac G5 for testing.
 (The G5 motherboard is a Dual channel memory design, so dimms must be added in like pairs.)
 1GB PC3200 dimms (in fall 2003) were not cheap and although I knew Apple's BTO RAM prices have always been higher than most any other source, I was floored to see that the Apple store cost for 8GB of RAM (over the base 512MB) added $4950 (Nov.
-2003) to the base price of a $2999 Dual G5 2GHz (2003).
+2003) to the base price in 2003 of a $2999 Dual G5 2GHz.
 That was $2300+ more than the cost of the eight 1GB OWC dimms I used for these tests.
 (The difference in price was almost enough to pay for the Dual G5.)
 Granted most of us can't justify 8GB of RAM, but I have to say returning these is one of the hardest things I've done this year.
-Do I personally need 8GB of RAM?
-Not really, but there's just something about having all those G5 dimm slots filled that makes 'need' take a back seat to 'want'.
-With 8GB installed, running literally every app I had installed still didn't show any pageouts.
+With 8GB installed, running literally every app I had installed didn't show any pageouts.
 Depending on the amount of RAM you have installed - adding RAM can more than double performance for apps like Photoshop.
 (See test results below, including multitasking tests with encoding video in the background.)

 First a few pictures: